ENCCS/emto-best-practices/content/exercise/solutions/01/readme.md

-# exercise01: 4 sites conventional fcc cell for copper
+# exercise/01: 4 sites conventional fcc cell for Cu

 In this exercise we will use a different setups for fcc lattice.